-New section HD 30 applies from 27 June 2018, which is the date that the Act was enacted.
+New section HD 30 applies from 27 June 2018, which is the date that the Act received the Royal assent.
 This means that these new powers can be used by Inland Revenue after 27 June 2018 when pursuing current or new investigations, even if those investigations cover income years prior to the date of enactment.